Updated July 31, 2023

 Difference Between Treasury Bills vs Bonds

 Treasury bills vs bonds both are financial instruments used in the market to earn additional income or gain and both are backed by the US government.
 Treasury Bills are money market instruments.
 Treasury Bills are short term money market instruments issued by the government to raise short term funds.
 Whenever the government needs money for a shorter period Treasury bills are issued by them to raise the funds. whereas Treasury bonds are a capital market instrument.
 It is an investment mechanism that allows business, banks, and government to full fill large, but short term capital needs at low cost.
 Treasury bonds are long terms bonds issued by the government with a maturity of more than 10 years.
 A treasury bond is called T-Bonds.
 A bond pays a specific rate of interest on the principal amount to the holders.

 Treasury bills categories into 3 bills as per maturity namely, a) 91 Day b) 182 Day c) 364 Day.
 Treasury bills are sold out at a discounting price, and it did not pay any interest.
 Treasury Bills is also called as T-Bills.
 A treasury bill is only typed instrument which is found in both capital and money market.
 Generally in T-Bills difference between the Issue price and Face value is treated as interest income.

-Suppose there is a bond of price 1000 INR, and the government sells it for 800 INR so at the time of maturity holder of T-Bills will get 1000 INR and this is called as selling less than face value and getting actual or face value at the maturity date.
+Suppose there is a bond of price 1000 INR, and the government sells it for 800 INR so at the time of maturity holder of T-Bills will get 1000 INR and this is called selling less than face value and getting actual or face value at the maturity date.

-- T-Bills are issued in a physical form that is Promissory note or with a paperless computerized system.
+- T-Bills are issued in a physical form that is a Promissory note or with a paperless computerized system.

-- In T-Bills Major participants are Individuals, firms, companies, banks, financial institution etc.
+- In T-Bills Major participants are Individuals, firms, companies, banks, financial institutions, etc.

 - T-Bills are sold out at a discounted price and it matured at face value.